-4. Is the Stewart Investors team restricting its investment universe which will lead to lower returns?
+4. Are you restricting the investment universe which will lead to lower returns?

 We would view it the other way around.
 Our investment philosophy, focusing on management quality, strong franchises and sound financials, and long-term sustainable development positioning, allows us to invest in the part of the investment universe which we think will deliver superior returns over time.